Modeling Heterogeneous Peer Assortment Effects using Finite Mixture Exponential Random Graph Models: Sender/Receiver Finite Mixture ERGMs

 \section{Sender/Receiver Finite Mixture ERGMs}

+The SRFM-ERGM developed in this manuscript is a class of models posits that every node has a latent class assignment, and this class assignment moderates the effect of specific nodal covariates on the probability of edges directed towards the node (A Receiver Finite Mixture ERGM), or edges directed away from the node (A Sender Finite Mixture ERGM), but not both.
+This division often aligns with hypotheses made by researchers who are interested in associations between nodal attributes and nominations.
+The choice to restrict the model to either assess the effect of either sender latent class or receiver latent class was made to render the model tractable to estimation via a classification likelihood EM-type algorithm \citep{kearnsan1998,macqueensome1967,Dempster1977} for reasons elaborated below.

-\cite{wedela1995} developed a mixture model for generalized linear models.
+\citet{wedela1995} developed a mixture model for generalized linear models.
 This approach relies on the EM type algorithm for estimation and provides an elegant solution to the problem.
 As the MPL for an exponential random graph model is identical to the likelihood for a binary logistic regression, \cite{wedela1995} approach can be applied.
+To develop the likelihood function for the SRFM-ERGM, we use a data augmentation approach and introduce a nodal level covariate, $z_{iq}$ which is equal to $1$ if the $i$th node is a member of the $q$th class and $0$ otherwise. $z$ is assumed to be distributed as a multinomial random variable, with $Q$ governing parameters $\boldsymbol{\pi}$. $\boldsymbol{Z}$ is an $N \times Q$ matrix of indicators of class membership.